gjpelletier/delta_method/README.md

 # Installation for Google Colab, Jupyter Notebooks, and Python

-First install weightedcorrs as follows with pip or !pip in your notebook or terminal:<br>
+First install delta_method.py as follows with pip or !pip in your notebook or terminal:<br>
 ```
 pip install git+https://github.com/gjpelletier/delta_method.git
 ```